Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Data and Methodology

 An Artificial Neural Network is built from interconnected neurons arranged in input, hidden, and output layers.
 The Input layer consists of the features per datapoint we want to analyse.
 The Hidden layer section is where the features of NN (Neural Network) come as it allows to capture complex relations in data.
 An ANN can have multiple layers depending on data complexity.
-For the first hidden layer, the output of each neuron depends on the input datapoints and is constructed as a linear function of the inputs with a weight and bias associated with the neuron.
-A hidden layer can have any number of neurons depending on the data.\\
+For the first hidden layer, the output of each neuron depends on the input datapoints and is constructed as a linear function of the inputs with a weight and bias associated with the neuron.\\

 In ANN, the output of each neuron is defined by a set of weights and biases, where the output of a neuron in one layer is dependent on the output of all neurons in the previous layer.
 The linear combination of the outputs of the neurons is passed through an activation function which introduces non-linearity to the relation of weights.\\